 - Test Your iOS App Screenshots For Best Results

 These three tips will help you create better screenshots, guaranteed.
-For an even more in-depth look, check our Academy piece on everything and anything screenshot-related.
+For an even more in-depth look, check our Academy piece on App Store screenshot best practices.
 Good luck!